mochi-hpc/mochi-margo/README.md

   address specified above

 ### BMI

+Add the -DNA_USE_BMI:BOOL=ON option to the Mercury configuration.
+You may also need to specify -DBMI_INCLUDE_DIR:PATH=/home/pcarns/working/install/include and -DBMI_LIBRARY:FILEPATH=/home/pcarns/working/install/lib/libbmi.a (adjusting the paths as appropriate for your system).

 We do not recommend using any BMI methods besides TCP.
 It's usage is very similar to the CCI/TCP examples above, except that "bmi+" should be substituted for "cci+".